UoB-HPC/CloverLeaf/README.md

 $ ./build/<model>-cloverleaf
 ```

-The `MODEL` option selects one implementation of BabelStream to build.
+The `MODEL` option selects one implementation of CloverLeaf to build.
 The source for each model's implementations are located in `./src/<model>`.

 ## Running